How to focus on the Problem Space by Killing your Idea Backlog

 Instead of deciding it, you choose to do it “someday."
 This helps the idea to creep back into roadmap or prioritization discussions.
 This is especially likely when prioritization decisions are close calls.

 Don't get me wrong: a focussed, cross-functional effort to manage ideas is an integral part of Product Discovery and outcome-oriented product management in general.
-It's also what helps teams to prioritize their validation efforts which they can structure through frameworks like Impact Mapping.

 That's why I focus so much time in my Adaptable Product Discovery Course on how to properly plan, set up, and facilitate ideation workshops during Product Discovery.
 But maintaining more ideas than you will validate or even implement in the short-term future will only lead to spinning the hamster wheel faster, not exiting it.